-48 Years Ago: The Beatles Begin Recording the ‘Sgt.
+The Day the Beatles Began Recording the ‘Sgt.
 Pepper’s Lonely Hearts Club Band’ Title Track

-Naturally, Lennon was intrigued by what was being done to McCartney’s bass, but wasn’t entirely sure what it was.
+Lennon was intrigued by what was being done to McCartney’s bass, but wasn’t entirely sure what it was.
 “John came up to the control room one day and asked if we could possibly inject his voice directly into the console,” engineer Geoff Emerick said.
-Long-time Beatles producer “George [Martin] replied, ‘Yes, if you go and have an operation.
-It means sticking a jackplug into your neck!'”
+Longtime Beatles producer “George [Martin] replied, ‘Yes, if you go and have an operation.
+It means sticking a jack-plug into your neck!'”

-The next day (Feb.
-2), the Beatles overdubbed their vocals to the master take.
-At this point, only ‘When I’m Sixty-Four‘ and ‘A Day in the Life‘ had been recorded (although the latter did not yet have its orchestral overdubs), and they hadn’t figured out how to convey the idea that they were putting on the guise of a fictional band.
+The next day, the Beatles overdubbed their vocals to the master take.
+At this point, only “When I’m Sixty-Four” and “A Day in the Life” had been recorded (though the latter did not yet have its orchestral overdubs), and they hadn’t figured out how to convey the idea that they were putting on the guise of a fictional band.

 By the time the Beatles returned to the song a month later, the idea of it being a full-fledged concert by these mythical musicians came into play.
 On March 3, they brought in four French horn players to add some brass, which helped sell the idea that they were an old-timey band.
 They added the sound effects — the tuning up the audience noise — three days later.

 Lewisohn also notes that the song doesn’t end on Ringo Starr‘s first note of “With a Little Help From My Friends,” but rather just before they sing “Billy Shears” in unison.
 That introduction had been a part of “Friends” from the first take on March 29.
 The reprise of “Sgt.
 Pepper,” which segues perfectly into “A Day in the Life,” was recorded in one session on April 1.